ECCclient/Token/README.md

 # Requirments
 - A Windows PC
+- Python
+- Pyinstaller
+- pip on the latest version
 - Discord Server (you have to be the owner/admin of the server)

 ## Usage